-In addition to the ingredients, look for the Nutrition Facts label – this details the ingredients of the product as well as the nutritional contents and any health claims made by the manufacturer.
-The Nutrition Facts label will also explain the number of calories in a serving, as well as the amount of nutrients.
-Health Canada requires manufacturers to report on 13 specific nutrients (though manufacturers may include more).
+In addition to the ingredients, look for the Nutrition Facts table – this details the ingredients of the product as well as the nutritional contents and any health claims made by the manufacturer.
+The Nutrition Facts table will also explain the number of calories in a serving, as well as the amount of nutrients.
+Health Canada requires manufacturers to report on specific nutrients (though manufacturers may include more).
 These required nutrients are:

 - saturated fat

 The label will show not only the amount of these nutrients present, but what the amount represents in terms of daily needs within a healthy diet.
 This helps to put some perspective on what you're reading.

 Finally, keep in mind that manufacturers are allowed to make some health claims about their products.
 It's worth knowing that these statements are strictly regulated by Health Canada, and must meet approved criteria.
 Health claims may either draw attention to a nutritional aspect of the product, or advocate one or more of the following currently scientifically recognized links between diet and health: